MattNolanLab/MattNolanLab.github.io/_pages/manual.md

 #### Masters and undergraduate students
 We strongly encourage you to take advantage of your time in the lab to learn from other people about what they are doing.
 You will usually work with a postdoc or PhD student on a specific question as part of a larger project.
 This person will provide you with lab training needed to address your project goals

 We expect you to take excellent notes on your training and to follow these when carrying out experiments.
 You very likely will still encounter unexpected challenges.
-We suggest problem solving in the following order: 1, review your notes and records to check if there are any issues you're overlooked; 2. consult with the person supervising you.
+We suggest problem solving in the following order:
+1. Review your notes and records to check if there are any issues you've overlooked.
+2. Consult with the person supervising you.
 You should not change or modify protocols without consulting with the person supervising you; this will very likely end up wasting your time and lab resources.

 You will meet regularly with Gülşen and / or Matt to discuss your work and plans.